 CEAs come in several forms, ranging from exit tickets to mid-module review questions to end-of-unit reviews and culminating projects.
 And some types of CEAs can be given as part of routine classwork or homework so they don’t take away from teaching time.

 The key to using CEAs well is to limit their use to formative assessment.
 Where some schools go wrong is when they try to make them serve progress-monitoring or evaluative purposes.
-Not only aren’t they well suited for those needs, but trying to use them those ways undermines their formative role by raising their stakes and altering teachers’ incentives.
+Not only aren’t they well suited for those needs, but trying to use them in those ways undermines their formative role by raising their stakes and altering teachers’ incentives.

 A smart assessment strategy needs balance.